 As with so many Italian specialties, a touch of rivalry characterizes Hugo’s birth-story, particularly intriguing given that the two barmen in contention for inventor credit both hail from South Tyrol, and neither seems ready to renounce his claim on Hugo.
 Was it Roland Gruber who, while working in a wine bar in Naturns near Bolzano created the Hugo some 10 years ago?
 Very possibly, yet apparently Gruber named the Hugo without any particular reason, a fluky bit of inadvertence I find a little dubious, frankly.
 There’s also some debate as to whether Gruber originally used elderflower or another type of herb cordial.
-Could it have been Filippo Debertol of the Val di Fassa area, who has said he started mixing elderflower cordial with wine, seltzer, and mint around the same time?
+So could it have been Filippo Debertol of the Val di Fassa area instead, who has said he started mixing elderflower cordial with wine, seltzer, and mint around the same time?
 Debertol’s story would seem to hold up better under scrutiny: young Debertol named the drink after an elderly gentleman who would visit the family’s Alpine cabin, always bringing with him a gift of his own homemade elderflower syrup.
 The old man’s name?
 Hugo, of course.

 Italians love their food (and drink) debates, and this one is not going away any time soon, I imagine.
 No matter.
 The important thing is someone invented this delightful concoction, which I highly recommend adding to your summer cocktail repertoire.